ReQuSim: Faithfully simulating near-term quantum repeaters: Introduction

 From a high level perspective, there are indeed a number of open challenges when considering more advanced repeater schemes.
 For one, there are many design features for variants of repeater protocols that can be modified or combined.
 Also, it is very difficult to compare advantages between vastly different platforms involving trapped ions, NV centres, silicon-based systems or atomic gases.
 For simple, paradigmatic problems, some settings can be analytically studied, even involving some experimentally relevant parameters \cite{Luong2016,PRXQuantum.3.010349,ExtendingQuantumLinks, Shchukin2019, Trenyi2020, Kamin2022}.
 Beyond such paradigmatic settings, an analytical study seems to be out of reach.
-In contrast, several large-scale initiatives which aim at realizing quantum networks within the quantum internet---such as the \emph{Quantum Internet Alliance} or the \emph{Quantum Internet Task Force}---have set-up simulation schemes for simulating high level quantum communication protocols. \emph{SimulaQron} \cite{simulaqron} provides a distributed classical simulation of multiple connected parties with quantum computers and allows the development of software for quantum networks based on the instruction set architecture \emph{NetQASM} \cite{NetQASM}. \emph{NetSquid} \cite{NetSquid} is closer in mindset to the present work as an event-based software tool for the modelling and simulation of quantum networks. \emph{QuISP} \cite{satoh2021quisp} is an event-driven simulation as well, but it places a much stronger focus on the networking aspects for large-scale networks.
-However, what is painfully missing for the development of quantum repeaters to date is a simulation platform that is versatile enough to study complex repeater schemes for realistic, small- to intermediate-scale quantum networks, that is first and foremost faithful to a wide range of physically relevant parameters on the hardware level of quantum repeaters as such.
+In contrast, several large-scale initiatives which aim at realizing quantum networks within the quantum internet---such as the \emph{Quantum Internet Alliance} or the \emph{Quantum Internet Task Force}---have set-up simulation schemes for simulating high level quantum communication protocols.
+Naturally, they differ in scope and goals as well as the used models and abstractions.
+Other simulation tools like \emph{NetSquid} \cite{NetSquid}, \emph{QuISP} \cite{satoh2021quisp} and \emph{SeQUeNCe} \cite{sequence} have been used to great effect to study various aspects of quantum networks (see section \ref{sec:related_work} for a more detailed discussion).